istio/tools/perf/stability/README.md

 * `TESTS` space separate list of tests to run.
 Example: `TESTS="http10 graceful-shutdown"`

 ### Default Tests

 For details on the tests, read the README in each directory.

 * http10 - tests http 1.0 support
 * graceful-shutdown - tests graceful termination of connections when services are terminated.
 * gateway-bouncer - tests gateway readiness features

+With Istio defaults, these test will require around 2 vCPUs and 2GB of memory.
 ### Optional Tests

 * allconfig - currently has some bugs